CorentinTh/enclosed/README.md

 ## CLI

 The Enclosed CLI allows you to create notes from the terminal.
 You can install it globally using npm, yarn, or pnpm.

+### Installation

 ```bash
 # with npm